Careers Information and Guidance

 Liverpool College has invested in Careerpilot online as we feel the site provides sophisticated testing and profiles to initiate thinking and to form a basis for conversation during individual careers interviews provided by the College.

 Careerpilot holds expert careers information and tools for 11-19 yr olds and students will all have their account for life.
-During NSI and Personal Development the students will complete career profiles, a skills profile and have the opportunity to research further education, training and employment.
+During Personal Development lessons the students will complete career profiles, a skills profile and have the opportunity to research further education, training and employment.
+We are now a Careerpilot Superuser School

 Careerpilot also provides detailed Labour Market Information (LMI) and an area where pupils can record their progress in school, activities, skills and qualities, volunteering and work experience.